navcoin/NavHub/content/news/2018-07-30-navpi-memory-management-v1-0-9-release-notes.md

 As most veteran NavPi users know, there has been a significant issue with the memory resources being completely maxed out while running the NavCoin daemon.
 It’s been a frustrating issue and the core team has been focused on solving the problem by engineering both short and long term solutions.

+As most veteran NavPi users know, there has been a significant issue with the memory resources being completely maxed out while running the NavCoin daemon.
+It’s been a frustrating issue and the core team has been focused on solving the problem by engineering both short and long term solutions.

 ### The problem; memory is maxed

 When the NavCoin daemon starts, it loads the chainstate database — containing information on the entire blockchain — in memory.
 This causes the NavPi's RAM usage to peak until that operation is complete, resulting in sluggish performance and occasional crashes.
 Advanced users of the NavPi have made various tweaks to their systems for optimised performance, but for new users the initial setup and configuration mods are most certainly daunting tasks.